w3c/wai-website/pages/about/groups/task-forces/pdf-aam.md

 {% include box.html type="start" title="Summary" class="" %}
 {:/}

-The Portable Document Format Accessibility APIs Mapping (PDF-AAM) Task Force is a task force of the [Accessible Rich Internet Applications (ARIA) Working Group](/about/groups/ariawg/).
+The Portable Document Format Accessibility <abbr title="application programming interface">APIs</abbr> Mapping (PDF-AAM) Task Force is a task force of the [Accessible Rich Internet Applications (ARIA) Working Group](/about/groups/ariawg/).

 Some information on this page is also shown on, and may be more current in, the [PDF-AAM page](https://www.w3.org/groups/tf/pdf-aam/).